-- the principles set out in COAG's Competition Principles Agreement; and - the views that have recently been expressed by the Productivity Commission, 180 and the Competition Policy Review Panel 181 about the circumstances in which access regulation should be applied.
+- the principles set out in COAG's Competition Principles Agreement; and - the views that have recently been expressed by the Productivity Commission, and the Competition Review Panel about the circumstances in which access regulation should be applied.

-The Commission is also cognisant of the fact that:
+We are also cognisant of the fact that regulation:

-- regulation is a second best option to competition and that to the extent that a greater level of capacity trading could be achieved by reducing the barriers to shippers competing with pipeline owners for the provision of spare capacity, this should be pursued; and - regulation is neither perfect nor costless, and that to the extent that the same outcomes can be achieved through industry led initiatives this should be pursued.
+- is a second best option to competition; and - is neither perfect nor costless, and that to the extent that the same outcomes can be achieved through industry led initiatives this should be pursued.

-The AEMC intends therefore to consider any proposed changes to the regulatory framework (including any changes required to address investment issues in the DTS or improve the interoperability of the market and contract carriage models) having regard to both the NGO and the COAG's Principles of Best Practice Regulation, which in short, require:
+We intend therefore to consider any proposed changes to the regulatory framework having regard to both the NGO and the COAG's Principles of Best Practice Regulation, which in short, require:

-- the market failure182 or deficiencies in the existing framework to be clearly identified; and - a rigorous and transparent assessment of the set of feasible policy solutions (including regulatory, self-regulatory, co-regulatory and non-regulatory options) to be conducted.
+- the market failure or deficiencies in the existing framework to be clearly identified; and - a rigorous and transparent assessment of the set of feasible policy solutions (including regulatory, self-regulatory, co-regulatory and non-regulatory options) to be conducted.